SocksTheWolf/SkyScheduler/README.md

 9. Modify the metatags located in the `metaTags.tsx` (these are currently set up for the website attached to this project)

+10. Run your application and go to `/setup`.
+This will create the admin account.

 ## Configuration

 ### Environment Variables